-Because like anyone else, exercise and sport can kickstart a long, healthy, happy life.
+Because like anyone else, exercise and sport can kickstart a healthy, happy life.
 One full of opportunities to make new friends, learn new skills and get faster and stronger.

 So you want to be active, but what are you going to do?
 There are some contact sports which you should avoid, but otherwise it’s up to you to find something you enjoy and that suits you.*

-Here are some ideas to get you started – and they are not all organised sports!
+Whether you want to join a team or get moving at home, here are some ideas to get you started – and they are not all organised sports!

 * Always speak with your haemophilia care team before taking on a new activity.